 You may need to consider alternative assessment's for disabled students e.g. extra written work instead of an oral presentation if this is difficult due to a disability.

 5. Use online platforms

 It’s not always possible for a group to meet in person, if students in a group are based in different parts of the world, it may be difficult to arrange time to work on the project together.
 Consider setting up an online space where students can meet.
 If you have a Teams space for your module, you could create private channels for each group.
 If your course uses Moodle, you could setup group discussion forums.
-Don’t forget that students can also setup their own Teams spaces, there’s lots of guidance on Microsoft Teams help and training to help with this.
+Don’t forget that students can also setup their own Teams spaces, there’s lots of guidance on Microsoft Teams to help with this.

 6. Be inclusive and accessible